DiegoB2003/Part-Runners/README.md

 ## My contributions:
 -

-This game was developed for an Undergraduate project at the University of Illinois at Chicago in a CS 426 course.
+This prototype was developed for an Undergraduate project at the University of Illinois at Chicago in a CS 426 course.